Contemplation

 As I got older, I learned to let it go and focus on smaller things that I can control, and not things that I can’t.
 Life really is about perspective.
 Dwelling on these problems will only eat at me.
 Now I just keep one eye closed and have a good laugh about it.
 Maybe that’s why I find everything funny—even the most inappropriate things.
 I learned to find humor and joy in things that used to cause me a lot of pain and depression.
 It’s quite sadistic and masochistic if you think about it.
 In psychoanalysis, this is one way people cope with trauma: by turning it into a joke!

-Nowadays, I realized most people don’t think and see things like me and that’s okay.
+Nowadays, I realize most people don’t think and see things like me and that’s okay.
 But they’re not stupid either.
 They’re just a little different, but not even by all that much.
 They’re just better at keeping one eye closed than I ever will.
 Where people study things, I study why they study these things.
-Where people studied recurring themes of history, I study why history repeats.
-Over time, things like, human nature, desire, love, madness, and consciousness has become the center of my intellectual interests.
+Where people study recurring themes of history, I study why history repeats.
+Over time, topics like human nature, desire, love, madness, and consciousness has become the center of my intellectual interests.
 Maybe those who have read enough of this blog will get it.
 Or maybe they don’t have to read it to get it.
 I’m honestly surprised that I’ve been getting 15,000-25,000+ unique visitors on here annually lol.